Simba Mattress Review

 Edge support is a little behind other foam mattresses I have tried.
 There is some considerable dip but enough to allow you to sit on the edge and say put your shoes on.

 This tells us the main feel of the mattress and perhaps the single most important factor for determining your personal preference in feel.
-Simba is definitely one of the softer feeling mattresses for one described as suitable for all sleepers (of the ones I have tried).
-It is in line with HÜGGE however which are two of the softer mattresses I have tried.
-Surprisingly soft given the use of latex and pocket springs to that one might expect.
-However remember this is synthetic latex with different properties to natural latex and the springs are 2 cm micro springs.
-The softness of Simba and HÜGGE makes them what I describe as more comfortable mattresses but with a trade-off in support.
-Note that while I prefer a supportive mattress for my lower back this requires a trade-off between comfort and firmness.
-Simba is still firmer than the Emma Hybrid and just behind Leesa in firmness.
+Simba Hybrid original mattress is definitely one of the softer feeling mattresses for one described as suitable for all sleepers (of the ones I have tried).
+It is in line with the Nectar memory foam mattress however and a little firmer than the Casper Original mattress.
+Noticeably firmer than the Una in its soft configuration.
+You may have expected Simba to be firmer given its headline of pocket sprung mattress and use of Simbatext said to be latex.
+However remember this is synthetic latex with different properties to natural latex and the springs are 2 cm micro springs, not full size pocket springs.
+Just behind the Vesgantti Luxe Hybrid mattress, the Leesa Original mattress and the Ergoflex 5g memory foam mattress in terms of firmness levels.
+Much softer than the Leesa Luxury Hybrid, the Otty Hybrid mattress and the Emma original mattress.

 Simbatex being synthetic latex has less heat retention than poly foam.
 The top cover is also thin to allow for air flow.
 Some latex have holes in the layer as part of the manufacturing process which further aids cooling but Simbatex does not have this, again as it is synthetic.
 Simba is a good option compared to polyurethane foam or memory foam if heat retention is an issue for you.